Institut national des sciences appliquées de Lyon

-The Institut National des Sciences Appliquées de Lyon or INSA Lyon is a French grande école and engineering school.
+The Institut National des Sciences Appliquées de Lyon ([ɛ̃stity nɑsjɔnal de sjɑ̃s(z‿)aplike də ljɔ̃]; "Lyon National Institute for Applied Sciences") or INSA Lyon is a French grande école and engineering school.
 The university is located on the La Doua – LyonTech campus, in a cluster of science and technological universities and Grandes Écoles.
 La Doua is located in Villeurbanne, a suburb of Lyon.

 The school was founded in 1957 to train highly qualified engineers, support continuing education, and conduct research.
 The five-year curriculum aims at training engineers who possess human qualities and are well versed in the primary areas of science and engineering.
 Students may pursue a PhD upon completion of the 5-year curriculum.
 Graduates from INSA Lyon are called Insaliens.

 Preparatory level

 The five-year academic curriculum starts with a two-year preparatory cycle where students focus on fundamental sciences such as mathematics, physics, chemistry, mechanics and computer science.
 This cycle aims to provide INSA engineers with a wide range of skills and competencies, thus allowing them to redirect their careers independently of their initial specialization.